scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

     </div>
 </div>

+Langevin dynamics, while widely used for sampling from complex distributions, becomes inefficient in high-dimensional or multi-modal settings due to slow mixing and sensitivity to hyperparameters such as step size and noise scale; this inefficiency highlights the need for more structured sampling approaches that can better explore complicated data landscapes.

 # Spliting the Identity: Forward and Backward Processes in DDPM
 The Denoising Diffusion Probabilistic Models (DDPMs) [^Ho2020DenoisingDP] are models that generate high-quality images from noise via a sequence of denoising steps.
 Denoting images as random variable $$\mathbf{x}$$ of the probabilistic density distribution $$p(\mathbf{x})$$, the DDPM aims to learn a model distribution that mimics the image distribution $$p(\mathbf{x})$$ and draw samples from it.
 The training and sampling of the DDPM utilize two diffusion process: the forward and the backward diffusion process.